ironhack-labs/lab-javascript-memory-game/README.md

 Think about the interactions your user and the game will have: basically the user will click on elements of the page and receive a result - whether he guessed the pair or not.

 - The first thing we need to do is use the information to dynamically fill the tiles in the board element.
 As we want this behavior to be trigged as soon as the page loads, we need to wrap it under a `window.onload` method.
-Use jQuery to change the elements dynamically.
+Use Javascript to change the elements dynamically.

 ```javascript
 window.onload(function(){